Entitlement

 THE NEW PLAN

-People take the easy road that stifles growth.
-Hard work promotes growth, development and the achievement of goals.
+People take the easy road, which stifles growth.
+Hard work promotes growth, development, and goal achievement.

-Andrew Tinnish, recruiter of the Blue Jays, told me it’s not all about the talent.
+Andrew Tinnish, a recruiter for the Blue Jays, told me that it’s not all about talent.
 You can work hard, your dedication to school and your ability to inspire the team.

 You feel satisfied when you work hard at something and achieve it.
 Or you work hard at saving your money, and you buy something.
 It feels great, and you add value to yourself and meaning to your achievements.